 01 of 06

-The Lakes of Italy
+Top 5 Lakes of Northern Italy

 The lakes of northern Italy are a magical place to visit.
 Set against the foothills of the alps, they offer dramatic scenery and a respite from summer's intense heat.
 Here you will find the top five lakes, including maps and tourist information.
 In general, Lake Como is the most popular lake for visitors, especially Americans.
 Lake Garda is popular with Germans and other Europeans, and Italians are likely to head for Lake Orta for an escape.
 One of the largest and most popular is Lake Maggiore, while Lake Iseo is somewhat of a hidden gem.Continue to 2 of 6 below.